 - ETM Client Applications and Tools.
-These include the: - ETM System Console, the "launch pad" for the ETM System applications, from which you log in to the ETM System, launch each of the ETM Client Applications, manage the ETM Server and users, set system viewing preferences, and view system-wide status and alerts. - Usage Manager, an application from which you generate reports of ETM System activity, Policy processing, telecom cost accounting, and resource utilization.
-Both web browser and client GUI interfaces are provided. - Directory Manager, a client tool from which you manage the phone numbers and URIs used in the ETM System. - Performance Manager, an application that provides the dashboard from which you manage and monitor your ETM Appliances, view real-time monitoring and Policy processing, view system diagnostics, and use the ETM Rules-Based Policy Applications, which include: - Call Recorder - Voice Firewall - Voice Intrusion Prevention System (IPS) - ETM Server Applications and Relational Database.
-These include the: - ETM Management Server, the background processing engine that controls all access to and aspects of the ETM System.
+These include the: - ETM System Console, the "launch pad" for the ETM System applications, from which you log in to the ETM System, launch each of the ETM Client Applications, manage the ETM Server and users, set system viewing preferences, and view system-wide status and alerts. - Usage Manager, an application from which you generate reports of ETM System activity, Policy processing, telecom cost accounting, and resource utilization. - Directory Manager, a client tool from which you manage the phone numbers and URIs used in the ETM System. - Performance Manager, an application that provides the dashboard from which you manage and monitor your ETM Appliances, view real-time monitoring and Policy processing, view system diagnostics, and use the ETM Rules-Based Policy Applications, which include: - Call Recorder - Voice Firewall - Voice Intrusion Prevention System (IPS) - ETM Web Portal, a web application from which you can access Call Recorder recordings. - ETM Server Applications and Relational Database.
+These include: - ETM Management Server, the background processing engine that controls all access to and aspects of the ETM System.
 You log in to the ETM Server via the ETM System Console.
-The Server receives data from the Appliances, pushes configuration and Policies to them, generates Track messages, and controls access to the system.
+The Server receives data from the Appliances, pushes configuration and Policies to them, generates Track (alerting) messages, and controls access to the system.